andyhorn/simple_routes/README.md

   // Use the `prefixed` property to automatically prefix the
   // enum value name with a colon (e.g. ":userId").
   //
-  // To define a path with multiple segments, use the `joinSegments`
+  // To define a path with multiple segments, use the `fromSegments`
   // method to join the segments with a forward-slash.
-This method also
-  // gives you protection against creating a path with duplicate segments.
   @override
-  String get path => joinSegments(['user', RouteParams.userId.prefixed]);
+  String get path => fromSegments(['user', RouteParams.userId.prefixed]);
 }
 ```